shred86/smart-home/server-setup.md

 ### Setup rules on the DOCKER-USER chain
 Docker adds a rule to the PREROUTING chain on the nat table which can be viewed using `sudo iptables -vL -t nat`.
 This will redirect traffic that will be delievered locally on the host to the DOCKER chain on the filter table (where we added the rules above), effectivelly bypassing the rules we just added.
 As such, the same rules above need to be added to the DOCKER-USER chain per the [Docker documentation](https://docs.docker.com/network/iptables/) (don't add user rules directly to the DOCKER chain).
 1. `sudo iptables -A DOCKER-USER -i enp3s0 -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT`
+2. `sudo iptables -A INPUT -i enp3s0 -p udp --dport 123 -j ACCEPT`
-2. `sudo iptables -A DOCKER-USER -i enp3s0 -p all -j DROP`
+3. `sudo iptables -A DOCKER-USER -i enp3s0 -p all -j DROP`
-3. `sudo iptables -vL -t nat` to make sure the rules were added
+4. `sudo iptables -vL -t nat` to make sure the rules were added

 ### Add rule for IPv6
 1. `sudo ip6tables -A INPUT -i enp3s0 -p all -j DROP` to drop all inbound traffic on enp3s0 for IPv6